Fire and rescue services

 If you need to renew your Omani visa while in Oman, apply for a visa extension through the Royal Oman Police website.
 Penalties may apply if you overstay your visa.

-You need a valid visa to enter Oman.
+You need a valid visa to enter Oman if you're planning to stay for more than 14 days.
 Visit visas are available on arrival at the airport.
 However, it's recommended you apply for a visa before you travel.
 You can apply for an e-visa through the Royal Oman Police portal.
-When applying for visa, make sure you choose the right type of visa.
+When applying for a visa, make sure you choose the right type of visa.
 The type of visa you need will depend on your country of residence and the purpose of your travel.
-Visit the Royal Oman Police portal or contact the nearest embassy or consulate of the Sultanate of Oman for advice.
+Visit the Royal Oman Police portal or contact the nearest Embassy or Consulate of the Sultanate of Oman for advice.

 Your airline may have rules in addition to those set out by the Omani authorities.